arnolanglade/mikado-app/README.md

 });
 ```

-Note: I wrote a [blog post](https://arnolanglade.github.io/increase-your-test-quality-thanks-to-builders-or-factories.html) that explains how to use factories or builder to ease testing.
+Note: I wrote a [blog post](https://arnolanglade.github.io/increase-your-test-quality-thanks-to-builders-or-factories.html) that explains how to use factories or builders to ease testing.

 ### Database